InformaticsMatters/fragmentor/README.md

 This parameter tells the playbook to either set up a production instance (a database server) or to use a Postgres in a local docker container on, say, a laptop.
 The deployment is configured in the all.yaml file.

+>   Note that if there are automatic update jobs running that periodically stops servers (to install new software
+    for example),  it may be prudent to disable them and use alternative arrangements to prevent the database being brought down when in use.

 ## Process Description